On the structure of finitely generated modules and the unmixed degrees: The unmixed degrees

 satisfying the following conditions \begin{enumerate}[{(i)}] \item $\mathrm{Deg} (I, M) = \mathrm{Deg}(I, \overline{ M}) + \ell(H^0_{\frak m}(M))$, where $\overline{M} = M/H^0_{\frak m}(M)$; \item (Bertini's rule) $\mathrm{Deg}(I, M) \geq \mathrm{Deg}(I, M/xM)$ for every generic element $x \in I\setminus \frak mI$ of $M$; \item If $M$ is Cohen-Macaulay then $\mathrm{Deg}(I, M) = \mathrm{deg}(I, M)$. \end{enumerate} \end{definition}

-The homological degree is a typical extended degree that is defined as follows. \begin{definition}[\cite{V98-1}] \rm Supppose that $(R, \frak m)$ be a homomorphic image of a Gorenstein local ring $(S, \frak n)$ of dimension $n$, and $M$ a finitely generated $R$-module of dimension $d$.
+The homological degree is a typical extended degree that is defined as follows. \begin{definition}[\cite{V98-1}] \rm Assume that $(R, \frak m)$ is the homomorphic image of a Gorenstein local ring $(S, \frak n)$ of dimension $n$, and $M$ a finitely generated $R$-module of dimension $d$.
 Then the {\it homological degree}, $\mathrm{hdeg}(I, M)$, of $M$ with respect to $I$ is defined by the following recursive formula

 \end{definition}